aitoroses/floxide/examples/README.md

 ## Repository Information

-These examples are part of the Flowrs project hosted at [github.com/aitoroses/flowrs](https://github.com/aitoroses/flowrs).
+These examples are part of the Floxide project hosted at [github.com/aitoroses/floxide](https://github.com/aitoroses/floxide).

 ## References